 “Once you’ve accepted your flaws, no one can use them against you.” — Tyrion Lannister in George R.R.
 Martin’s Game of Thrones

 As achievers, Enneagram 3s often struggle to be authentic about their flaws in an effort to protect their self-image.
 Be honest about your shortcomings with yourself and with your kids.
 Own your flaws.
 Tell the truth about what you need, like rest or self-care breaks.
 There is power in transparency.

 4. Stop looking for approval from other people.

 “Self-worth comes from one thing – thinking that you are worthy.” — Wayne W. Dyer, author and self-development speaker

 Enneagram 3s tend to thrive on public attention and approval because they lack a strong sense of self-approval.
 As a parent who is a type 3, learn to love yourself for who you really are, not for what you can achieve or be rewarded for in front of an audience.
 Your kids are watching and will likely follow your lead.

 “When we fail to set boundaries and hold people accountable, we feel used and mistreated.” — Brené Brown, Ph.D., author, speaker, podcast host, social worker, shame researcher, and University of Houston professor

-Type 3s are the ultimate workaholics.
+Enneagram 3s are the ultimate workaholics.
 Don’t take on too many projects at once.
 Allow yourself to say “no” to people.
 Hit pause when necessary.
-Make it a habit to walk away from your phone and computer on a regular basis.
+Make it a habit of walking away from your phone and computer regularly.
 Spend time being present with your kids.
 Don’t forget to take an interest in their “work,” which is probably playing and school.

 6. Stop trying to better yourself.